black-forest-labs/Self-Flow/README.md

 ## Overview

-**Self-Flow** (Self-Supervised Flow Matching for Scalable Multi-Modal Synthesis) is a training method for diffusion transformers that combines the flow matching objective with a self-supervised feature reconstruction objective.
+**Self-Flow** (Self-Supervised Flow Matching for Scalable Multi-Modal Synthesis) is a training framework that combines the flow matching objective with a self-supervised feature reconstruction objective.

 This inference code allows you to: